antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 ## Step 1: Choosing data and modules

-1. To enter the ChIP-Seq analysis module in R2 select *ChIPSeq data* in Box 3 (Fig 4).
+1. To enter the ChIP-Seq analysis module in R2 select *ChIP data* in Box 3 (Fig 4).

 	![Figure 4: Choose the ChIPSeq module](_static/images/IntAnalysis_ChIPSeq_ChooseInMenu3.png)